thunderrabbit/barefoot_rob/content/events/2024/03/29connection-circle-for-conscious-men-and-women.en.md

 <br>Time: 6:30pm-9:30pm
 <br>Where: 23 Blair St, Bondi Beach

-This ceremonial gathering is capped at 6 conscious souls who are up for an intimate evening of loving connection and divine union.
+This ceremonial gathering is capped at 6 conscious souls  (Just 4 spots remain!) who are up for an intimate evening of loving connection and divine union.

 **What To Bring?**